Fee & Payment Information

 How are the fees I need to pay determined?

 The fees are determined by the type of application submitted in addition to when the application is submitted electronically and when the Authorization and Release and applicable fee are postmarked.
-Late submission of either the application, Authorization and Release, or fee will result in increased fees and/or denial to sit for the associated bar examination.
+For exam applicants, late submission of either the application, Authorization and Release, or fee will result in increased fees and/or denial to sit for the associated bar examination.

 What are the acceptable forms of payment for application filing fees?